bigHuang-max/my-first-project/README.md

-# my-first-project
+# my-first-project    🌈🌈🌈
-This is my first project on GitHub
+## This is my first project on GitHub🥳🥳🥳
+## it is from my practice program which i studyed long long time ago🥳🥳🥳